12 Natural Tips for Beautiful Hairs You Probably Didn't Know

 Preparation & Application:

 Mesh bananas with the fork and stir with the remaining ingredients.
-Then apply the mixture to dry hair and wrap your head with a foil.
-Let the hair mask do its job for 1-2 hours and then wash your hairs with a mild shampoo.
+Then, apply the mixture to dry hair and wrap your head with foil.
+Let the hair mask do its job for 1-2 hours, and then wash your hair with a mild shampoo.

 The vitamin oil pack should always be applied before shampooing.
-If you have very long hair, you can double the number of ingredients.
+You can double the number of ingredients if you have very long hair.

-Apart from the rosehip kernel oil or carotene oil mentioned in the recipe, there are, of course, many other valuable oils that you can use for an oil pack, such as olive, coconut or argan oil.
+Apart from the rosehip kernel oil or carotene oil mentioned in the recipe, you can use many other valuable oils for an oil pack, such as olive, coconut, or argan oil.

 Sources: